 Abstract English

 This thesis deals with the future of the Global Atlas for Renewable Energy.
-The first part evaluates the Global Atlas platform and then elaborates upon the need of a decision making process analysis in the renewable energy sector of Pakistan for deducing training implementation suggestions of the Global Atlas.
+The first part evaluates the Global Atlas platform and then elaborates upon the need for a decision making process analysis in the renewable energy sector of Pakistan for deducing training implementation suggestions of the Global Atlas.
 In order to establish a clear scope, emphasis was put on large institutional players, including the government sector as well as the largest wind and solar plant developers.
 Following an outline of the theory behind the decision making process, the semi-structured interviews were conducted with experts from the individual institutions.
 The results of the interviews were taken into consideration with the analysis of the Global Atlas in order to intricate the implementation suggestions for a training of the tool in Pakistan.
 The thesis was able to show that a cooperation with donor agencies would be recommendable.
 Furthermore, the Global Atlas should choose an expert-based approach for the training in order to leverage the usage and user base accordingly.
-The third implementation suggestions is to keep the materials for the training online.
+The third implementation suggestion is to keep the materials for the training online.

 Abstract German